anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 <hr>

 ## 10. Create a Ray on Vertex cluster manually

+At the time of the authoring of this lab, Ray on Vertex AI offered two modes to create clusters - SDK and UI.

 ### 10.1.
 Background:
 1. Currently, there is no gcloud support for creating Ray on Vertex AI